cjavad/hashit/README.rst

 Changelog
 --------------

-    3.4.0 - Added the --dry-run option and fixed the shake hash to you can now to shake_128_32
+    3.4.0 - Added the --dry-run option and fixed the shake hash to you can now to shake_128_32.
+And bugfixes

-    3.3.9 - windows bugfixes.
+    3.3.9 - Windows bugfixes.

     3.3.8 - Added more documentation and added sha3 (Keccak) support for detect, also added -e --exclude that can exclude dirs from list